 However, even if you have not brought your suit within two years against the person or persons responsible for your injuries, there are still options available to you to bring a case.
 For instance, our firm has had success in bringing cases against additional or third parties like landowners, property owners, and others who may share responsibility for your injuries.
 Often times, the statute of limitations in those cases is up to five years.

 For instance, our firm has had success in bringing cases against third parties like bar owners, bouncers, property owners, landowners, and others.
 Through investigation, we have discovered that these other parties share responsibility for a victim’s injuries because the property owner, landowner, or security personnel didn’t not do enough to protect the victim from a criminal act.
-For more information about how types of cases work, see our other blog posts about parking lot injuries.

 Unfortunately, there are other limitations which can affect a victim’s ability to hold all parties responsible for his/her injuries.
 Typically these cases involve situations where a case resolves and not all the potentially responsible parties were named in a lawsuit or part of the settlement agreement.
 Occasionally, a person or an attorney doesn’t do enough initial investigation into a case and will just name the criminal or criminals in the lawsuit.
 Sometimes those cases are thrown out because of the short statute of limitations (as discussed above), and other times the case either settles or resolves and removes any chance of a victim suing a third party (like a property owner).